dart-lang/language/working/1426-extension-types/feature-specification-views.md

 usual as if the added members were written in those views directly, rather than being added by view extensions.*

-View members that are added to a view by view extensions are subject to the same name clash checks as views that are declared in the view.

-*In particular, a view extension cannot add a member named `m` to a view `V` that inherits a member named `m` from a superview, `V` must already have a `hide m` clause (or something similar), ensuring that the name `m` is "available".
-As a rule of thumb, view extensions can be used to add members with fresh names, they can't interfere with the treatment of member names that are already in use in the target view.*

-*In short, a view extension cannot redefine an existing view member, declared in the view or inherited by the view, but it may conflict with a member declared by another view extension.
-View namespaces are used to enable specific view extensions.*
+An error occurs if two enabled view extensions both add a member named `m` to the same view, or if an enabled view extension adds a member named `m` to a view that already declares a member named `m`.

 *These rules ensure that it is possible to extend the set of members available for a given view in different ways, depending on the import